 A few centuries ago the books of the Bible were divided into 1189 chapters and about 31,000 verses.
 Think about those numbers in the light of how many times people think world missions is mentioned in Scripture.
 When people think missions is mentioned in less than a half dozen of 31,000 total verses, do they therefore rightly conclude that God doesn't place a very high priority on world evangelism?

-Indeed, not long ago, Donnamie Ali, NMI Global Council member from Trinidad wrote, "There are far too many Christians in the western world, including my tiny island nation, who are so caught up in the advancement of their local church or district that they refuse to obey God's call for us to be engaged in making disciples in the nations of the world."
+Indeed, not long ago, Donnamie Ali, Nazarene Missions International Global Council member from Trinidad wrote, "There are far too many Christians in the western world, including my tiny island nation, who are so caught up in the advancement of their local church or district that they refuse to obey God's call for us to be engaged in making disciples in the nations of the world."

 Actually, world missions is mentioned in the Bible in A LOT more than a half dozen verses.
 The Bible begins with a missions related thought.
 Genesis 1:1 proclaims Yahweh as the Creator of the whole world.
 Doesn't that mean the whole world owes Him allegiance and that He alone has the right to be worshiped by people from every people group on the face of the earth?

-The first eleven chapters of Genesis set the stage for the fulfillment of God's first, though veiled, promise to send a Redeemer (Genesis 3:15).
+The first eleven chapters of Genesis set the stage for the fulfillment of God's first, though somewhat veiled, promise to send a Redeemer (Genesis 3:15).
 Then, in Genesis 12, God takes a giant step forward by choosing Abraham.
-God's concluding word on that day was: "All peoples on earth will be blessed through you" (Genesis 12:3).
+God's concluding words in his call to Abraham that day were: "All peoples on earth will be blessed through you" (Genesis 12:3).
 God repeats that covenant to Abraham and then later renews it with Isaac and then with Jacob (Genesis 18:18; 22:17-18; 26:24 and 28:12-14).
 When the covenant is renewed with Isaac and Jacob, God adds the phrase "and your descendants."
 That makes it clear that through the ages Abraham's descendants (which Paul says in Galatians 3 should be understood in terms of spiritual descent rather than physical descent) are to be involved in passing on God's blessing to all the families of the earth.

 John R. W. Stott noted that God did not choose Abraham because "he lost interest in other peoples."
 God's reason for choosing Abraham, says Stott, was to have a channel through which He would bless all the families of the earth.